 Before you dive in, remember that only about 40% of small business owners handle payroll (and all the withholding, deductions, and tax filings) by themselves.
-Business owners who rely on a payroll service save an average of 15 hours a month.
+Business owners who rely on a payroll service save an average of 15 hours a month, so there’s a large chunk of time you could be taking advantage of when working with a solution provider.
 If you think you could use help, here’s a checklist you can use when choosing between payroll solutions.

 Step 1: All new employees need to fill out a W-4 on their first day of work